Converg3nce/matic-docs/docs/staking/counter-stake-stage-1/running-with-binaries.md

 #### 6.2: Configure peers for Heimdall

 Peers are the other nodes you want to sync to in order to maintain your full node.
-You can add peers separated by commas in file at `~/.heimdalld/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`
+You can add peers in the file at `~/.heimdalld/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`

 Refer to `heimdall/heimdall-seeds.txt` for peer info in your testnet folder, i.e. `$CONFIGPATH/heimdall`.
+All you need to do is add 1 Peer from this list to your `persistent_peers` in the format mentioned above.
+Make sure that you add at least one peer from the list, else you will run into connection issues.
+Try to choose a peer randomly from between to ensure you don't overload specific peers.

 #### 6.3: Start & sync Heimdall